 The Configuration Mismatch Flag (CM) bit in the Reset Control (RCON<9>) register is set to indicate the configuration mismatch Reset.
 Refer to Section 30.
-"I/O Ports with Peripheral Pin Select" (DS70234) in the "PIC24H Family Reference Manual" for more details on the Configuration Mismatch Reset.
+"I/O Ports with Peripheral Pin Select" (DS70190) in the "dsPIC33F Family Reference Manual" for more details on the Configuration Mismatch Reset.

-Note: The Configuration Mismatch feature and the associated reset flag is not available on all devices.
+Note: The Configuration Mismatch feature and the associated Reset flag are not available on all the devices.
 Refer to the specific device data sheet for more details.